Yalding: History

 The medieval records from Yalding are so complete that it was used in a History Case Study for Secondary Schools, called The Yalding Project.

 During the English Civil War in 1643, a battle took place at Town Bridge between the Roundheads and Cavaliers.
 The Cavaliers had advanced from Aylesford towards Tonbridge, but the Parliamentarian soldiers had marched to block their movements, bombarded them and forced their surrender, with the result that 300 were captured and 300 escaped.

-Yalding was a favourite of Edith Nesbit, author of The Railway Children, who wrote in the 1920s: "The Medway just above the Anchor (at Yalding, Kent) is a river of dreams...If you go to Yalding you may stay at the George and be comfortable in a little village that owns a haunted churchyard, a fine church, and one of the most beautiful bridges in Europe."
+Yalding was a favourite of Edith Nesbit, author of The Railway Children, who wrote in the 1920s: "The Medway just above the Anchor [at Yalding, Kent] is a river of dreams...If you go to Yalding you may stay at the George and be comfortable in a little village that owns a haunted churchyard, a fine church, and one of the most beautiful bridges in Europe."

 The village was home to a chemicals manufacturing works from 1912 to 2003.
 In the early years it manufactured soap, then progressed to crop protection products under Imperial Chemical Industries' Agrochemicals Division.
 It was run by Syngenta at the time of closure.

 Garden Organic, previously known as the Henry Doubleday Research Association, the UK's leading organic growing charity, created a demonstration garden near the village.
 This was closed in 2007 but was leased and reopened by the business Maro Foods, in 2008.
 The gardens are now known as the Yalding Gardens.

 Buildings

-St Peter's and St Paul's church is a Grade I listed building.
+St Peter's and St Paul's Church is a Grade I listed building.
 It is built from ragstone, and is judged to be from the 13th century.
 The tower turret has a weather vane dated 1734.

-Yalding Baptist Church is a Baptist church located on Vicarage Road.
+Yalding Baptist Church is located on Vicarage Road.